 The Noble Research Institute is pleased to recognize Craig Watson as the 2017 recipient of the Leonard Wyatt Outstanding Cooperator Award.

 Craig and his wife, Mori, live in Sherman, Texas, and have been cooperators since 2000.
 The Watsons currently operate about 500 acres in Grayson County, Texas.
 Initially, Craig wanted to provide work-related experiences for himself and his sons during their formative years through an agricultural enterprise.
 It has continued for Craig, even after the sons left home.
 Craig implemented an intensively managed, rotational grazing program on his pasture resources utilizing 120 to 160 stocker calves, depending on the year.
-He over-seeded his perennial pastures with ryegrass and legumes, and double-cropped his cropland pastures to winter small grains and summer annuals, following the recommendations from Noble Foundation consultants.
+He over-seeded his perennial pastures with ryegrass and legumes, and double-cropped his cropland pastures to winter small grains and summer annuals, following the recommendations from Noble Research Institute consultants.
 With timely assistance from consultants, Craig managed and marketed his calves to get the most value from the pasture resources as was possible, and with success.
-As a result, Craig has been a host site for several Noble Foundation grazing and pasture workshops.
+As a result, Craig has been a host site for several Noble Research Institute grazing and pasture workshops.
 He's also been a producer-speaker at the various educational events.

 By every definition, Craig fully epitomizes the cooperator relationship established in the early 1950s.
 Craig and Mori were recognized at the 2017 Texoma Cattlemen's Conference on Feb.
 24. Craig will receive a plaque and belt buckle, and his wife will receive a bracelet.
-Their names will be placed on a permanent plaque that is displayed in the Agricultural Division building lobby on the Noble Foundation's Ardmore campus.
+Their names will be placed on a permanent plaque that is displayed in the Agricultural Division building lobby on the Noble Research Institute's Ardmore campus.